GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-access-caches/index.md

 glitch: wiki-offline-access-cache
 web_lighthouse: N/A
 ---
-If you've finished the previous sections of this project, you've built a sample app that allows users to search for and view previously cached Wikipedia articles offline.
-That feature is somewhat useful, but it's not an ideal: what if your user doesn't remember what articles they've already viewed?
-A better experience would allow users to view the list of articles that are available offline.
+If you've finished the [previous sections](../codelab-reliability-overview/) of this project, you've built a sample app that allows users to search for and view previously cached Wikipedia articles offline.
+That feature is somewhat useful, but it's not an ideal solution: what if your user doesn't remember what articles they've already viewed?
+A better experience would allow users to view the list of articles available offline.

 To create that experience, in this section you'll learn how to access a web app's caches to display a list of cached assets.